-Antmicro’s open source Renode simulation framework executes code using binary translation - if you run a Cortex-M target on your typical Linux, you need to translate the Arm-M instruction set to x86-64.
-However, if you want...
+Antmicro’s open source Renode simulation framework executes code using binary translation - if you run a Cortex-M target on your typical Linux PC, you need to translate the ARM Cortex-M instruction set to x86-64.
+However, if...

 Silicon Labs’ 32-bit ARM Cortex-M33-based Wireless Gecko Series 2 SoCs have been available in Renode for a while now.
 Some time ago, thanks to the collaboration between Antmicro and Silicon Labs, this support has been extended...